mzxyz/react-native-galaxy/README.md

 - [ ] The magic and power in RxJS (async actions).
 - [ ] Why it may be the best state managment library.
 - [ ] [async redux middleware comparision](https://sandstorm.de/de/blog/post/async-redux-middleware-comparison.html)
-- [ ] Common user cases, common operators.
+- [ ] Common use cases, common operators.

 ## 6. Using Styled Components to build UI components and pages